IgniteUI/indigo-design-docfx/en/components/grid-export.md

 The Grid Export is achieved by adding a Toolbar with an Export action that enables the feature for the whole grid.

-## Code generation

-Make sure to place the Toolbar within the group defining the Grid as a sibling to the Header and Body groups.

 ## Additional Resources

 Related topics: